 When it comes to travel blogging, that being what I endeavor to do here on this lowly online journal, I find that it becomes very hard to write when I have a large ensemble cast.
 This is the reason I have not (yet) put anything on here regarding our time in South Korea – because we stayed there with lots of family.
 Understandably the people I travel with might have reservations about being featured in the blog.
 I have the same issue with our time in Chamonix, as we were there with as many as 9 family members.

-Additionally, a lot of what I write is observational (i.e. guess what this idiot did?!) and when I am on holiday with a large contingent of family members I spent more time interacting with them and less time watching what some fool is doing on the street somewhere.
+Additionally, a lot of what I write is observational (i.e. guess what this idiot did?
+Look at this nonsensical thing) and when I am on holiday with a large contingent of family members I spend more time interacting with them and less time watching what some fool is doing on the street somewhere.
 Of course family members could possibly fill the fool role quite well, in which case I definitely can’t write about it.

 I have the same problem with photos.
 I need to speak to every person in every photo I use and ask them a) if they mind having their lovely image in the blog and b) is the photo in question acceptable to them.
 The upshot is that I can’t be bothered with all that.
 Luckily any talent less camera toting fool can take awesome photographs in the French Alps so I have no great concerns on that front really (he says, setting himself up for a fall).